ashapir0/typescript-react-mvc/README.md

 ##### O (Open-closed Principle)
 > "Software entities ... should be open for extension, but closed for modification."

 A quick glance at the architecture diagram will reveal a clean chain of extension in all of the layers (controllers, state, views).
 Dependencies are required by most of these classes and therefore are accessible.
-However no extension of an end-use is allowed (extending HomeController).
+However no modification of an general-use is allowed (modifying the base Controller).
 ##### L (Liskov Substitution Principle)
 > "Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."